 "I think the best thing you can do is realize it's not the baby's fault or your fault," says Susan Cherry, a mother from Evanston, Ill., who survived two children with colic.
 "Do your best to bond with your baby in the very rare moments when your he's quiet and cuddly."

 Other home remedies:

 - Try a new position: Some babies are comforted by being swaddled tightly in a blanket or held close in an infant carrier.
 Skin-to-skin contact or infant massage may help.
-Or try holding your baby face down on your forearm with his belly resting on your hand (head cradled in the crook of your arm and legs dangling).
-Use your other hand to hold his back in place, and gently apply pressure with the hand under his belly.
+Or try holding your baby face down on your forearm with their belly resting on your hand (head cradled in the crook of your arm and legs dangling).
+Use your other hand to hold them back in place, and gently apply pressure with the hand under their belly.

 - Change the scenery: The rhythmic sound or motion of car trips, stroller rides or swings may do the trick, as well as steady background noise from a vacuum cleaner, washing machine or radio.
 If car rides work but you can't get out, there's a product you can hang on the crib that simulates vehicle sound and vibrations.
 (One such device is SleepTight, made by Sweet Dreems, Inc., of Westerville, Ohio.
 A motion and sound unit costs $129.95 plus shipping; a motion unit and cassette tape goes for $89.95; call 1-800-NOCOLIC for more information.)

 - Take a break: Friends, relatives or responsible babysitters are a great source of relief, especially if parental patience is wearing thin.
 "I didn't want to burden anybody with a screaming baby," says Cherry, "but what you often don't realize is that another person is not nearly as bothered as you are to hear your baby cry."